URNerD/ToDoToday/README.md

 Finish [Static HTML](https://github.com/URNerD/Static-HTML) if you haven't already done so.

 After that, it is time to try your hand at CSS.
-Your first objective will be to link a CSS file to an HTML Proceed thusly:
+Your first objective will be to link a CSS file to an HTML file, then start with some simple selectors to get the hang of CSS coding (and to start with something simple to test).
+Proceed thusly:

-*
+* Add an HTML file to your repository for this project, you might call it something like static-plus-css.html.
+* Add a CSS file to your repository, a good name will relate it to the file (or files) it is supposed to style, if you used static-plus-css.html for the first file, you could call this one static-plus-css1.css.
+* In the HTML add a basic skeleton, in the body section set up an unordered list (ul).
+Unordered lists are often used for navigation.
+That's what were headed towards.
+* Check that you see can see the new page

 ## 23 May 2014